 Bit 15: PSEN, Enable Power-save Mode.
 This bit is cleared by hardware when an external interrupt occurs.
-This bit does not be changed when software interrupts (INT instruction) and exceptions occurs.
+This bit is not changed when software interrupts (INT instruction) and exceptions occurs.

 Set 1: enable power-save mode and divides the internal operating clock by the value in F2-F0.